Barrett Tied To Faith Group Ex-members Say Subjugates Women

 The pooled money was managed by one woman, who budgeted for everyones clothing and other expenses, including $36 weekly per person for food and basics like toilet paper.
 All women were expected to give 10% of their pay to People of Praise, another 1% to the South Bend branch and additional tithes to their churches.

-Married couples and their children also often share multi-family homes or cluster in neighborhoods designated for city building by the groups leaders, where they can easily socialize and walk to each others houses.
+Married couples and their children have sometimes lived in multifamily housing or clustered in neighborhoods designated for city building by the groups leaders, where they can easily socialize and walk to each others houses.

 As part of spiritual meetings, members often relay divine prophecies and are encouraged to pray in tongues, where participants make vocal utterances thought to carry direct teachings and instructions from God.
 Those utterances are then interpreted by senior male leaders and relayed back to the wider group.